stephenajulu/stephenajulu.com/content/blog/the-best-investments-to-own-before-a-recession.md

 3. Land and Property
 4. Cattle
 5. Timber and Building Materials
+6. Farm/Ranch(Highly recommended)
-6. Cryptocurrencies and NFTs(Not recommended)
+7. Cryptocurrencies and NFTs(Not recommended)